volosoft/abp-commercial-docs/en/modules/identity/session-management.md

 2. `LogoutFromSameTypeDevices`

     Only one session of the same type can exist.
-    `Same type` means we can restrict single login with browser, but we may still can login with a mobile application without affecting the browser session.
+    `Same type` means we can restrict single login with a browser, but we may still can login with a mobile application without affecting the browser session.
 So, for each device type, we may allow a single login.

 3. `LogoutFromAllDevices`